JT-Bruch/TerraCraft/readme.md

 	- Extreme Biome Changing Block
 		- This is essentially the same as the block above, however it will intake Genesis fluid to allow the user to regenerate the ore nodes in each chunk/biome.
 The one caveat is that for each time this block is ran, the number of nodes for each ore type will have a chance to decrease by one.
 Essentially giving diminishing returns.

-	- Tool Effects
-		- Each tool of each ore type will have special effects that will be implemented to provide significant incentive for the player to use the tools.

-	- Fluid Effects:
-		- Each fluid will have effects that will alter the landscape in some terraforming way.

 	- Terraforming Effects:
 		- While terraforming is in progress certain effects (sky color/lightning) will be present to the user as well.